danielmitterdorfer/perlock/README.md

 Current solutions have either a very cumbersome and error-prone API (JDK 7 WatchService) or are based on polling (Apache Commons VFS).
 Perlock avoids both problems and tries very hard to get out of your way:

-* **No hidden magic:** The perlock API openly communicates that path watching requires background threads instead of silently creating them in the background.
+* **No hidden magic:** The Perlock API openly communicates that path watching requires background threads instead of silently creating them in the background.
 Perlock is also just a wrapper on top of the WatchService API.
 As such, it shares all capabilities and restrictions of WatchService, such as efficient path watching as a capability but also lack of support for watching network drives as a restriction.
-* **Minimalistic:** perlock itself is very lightweight both in its implementation and in its dependencies.
+* **Minimalistic:** Perlock itself is very lightweight both in its implementation and in its dependencies.
 The only required runtime dependency is the slf4j-api.
 * **Easy to use:** The standard use-case (watching paths for creation, modification and deletion) just requires you to implement a single callback interface.
 * **Robust and efficient:** Perlock builds on top of the standard WatchService API of the JDK.
 On many platforms the WatchService implementation uses kernel facilities (such as kqueue or inotify) for file system watching which is very fast and efficient.